ksator/automated_junos_configuration_backup_on_git_with_syslog_saltstack/README.md

 # Demo overview:

 - Junos devices send syslog messages to SaltStack.
-- SaltStack automatically collects junos show command output on the "faulty" JUNOS device and archive the output on a Git server.
+- Then SaltStack automatically collects junos show command output on the JUNOS device that send a syslog message, and SaltStack automatically archives the collected data on a Git server.

 # Demo building blocks:

 - Juniper devices
 - SaltStack